parallelvirtualcluster/pvc-ansible/README.md

 **NOTICE FOR GITHUB**: This repository is a read-only mirror of the PVC repositories from my personal GitLab instance.
 Pull requests submitted here will not be merged.
 Issues submitted here will however be treated as authoritative.

-A set of Ansible roles to set up a PVC node.
+A set of Ansible roles to set up PVC nodes.
 Part of the [Parallel Virtual Cluster system](https://github.com/parallelvirtualcluster/pvc).

 Tested on Ansible 2.2 through 2.8; it is not guaranteed to work properly on older or newer versions.